 In 1974, Marl Young was elected Secretary of Local 47, a position that he held for 8 years.
 He drafted many of the current by-laws of the Union local, and served on the California Arts Council.
 He finished his last term on the Board in 2008, at the age of 91.
 He died in Los Angeles on April 29, 2009 from complications of prostate cancer.
 He was survived by a son, a granddaughter, and a great-grandson.

 Sunbeam was a little company.
-Managing no more than 10 releases over the space of a year, it would have to be judged a failure.
-Among its contemporaries, Hy-Tone failed to register a hit, but lasted more than twice as long; Vitacoustic scored a major hit (though it couldn't sustain itself beyond that); Miracle lasted nearly 4 years and produced a string of hits; and Aristocrat hung on and grew into Chess Records.
+Managing 9 releases, if we count both versions of Sunbeam 102, over the space of a year, it would have to be judged a failure.
+Among its contemporaries, Hy-Tone failed to register a hit, but lasted more than twice as long; Vitacoustic scored a monster hit (though it couldn't sustain itself beyond that); Miracle lasted nearly 4 years and produced a string of hits; and Aristocrat hung on and grew into Chess Records.
 The recording quality on the Sunbeam sides was good for the period, and the pressings we have seen were pretty clean (many 78s issued by indies in the immediate post-WWII period, when records were still made of shellac and filler, are cloudy or pimply and afflicted with excess noise).
 The distinctive blue and gold Sunbeam labels still catch the eye today.
 At least the sides by Little Miss Cornshucks had hit potential.

 But small labels had a substantially tougher time than the major turning a record into a hit; they had much smaller promotional budgets to work with, and were dependent on a variety of independent distributors and independent promotion men, some less reliable than others.
 We will give the founder the last word: